Posted March 13, 2023

 How an S Corporation’s Owners Get Paid

-It’s important to understand how S Corp business owners pay themselves.
+It’s important to understand how S Corporation business owners pay themselves.
 Handling compensation properly will help avoid red flags with tax authorities.

-• An S Corporation owner (either C Corp shareholder or LLC member) who does substantial work for the S Corp is considered an employee of the corporation and must take a reasonable salary from the corporation on the payroll.
+• An S Corporation owner (either C Corporation shareholder or LLC member) who does substantial work for the S Corporation is considered an employee of the corporation and must take a reasonable salary from the corporation on the payroll.

 • The business must put the owner on payroll and compensate them through a reasonable salary – from which payroll taxes are withheld.